Sepp Blatter spent a week in an induced coma, daughter says

 Blatter had seemed to overcome his COVID-19 infection and expected his heart surgery to be routine.

 “But then everything became more complicated and dangerous,” his daughter said.
-“In total he spent over a week in an artificial coma and was no longer able to communicate.
+“In total he spent over a week in an artificial coma and was no longer able to communicate.”

+Blatter had a previous health scare in 2015, while he was first suspended by FIFA’s ethics committee for suspected financial mismanagement.

+Hr later said he had been “close to death” after taking ill while visiting the graves of his parents.

-“He has earned the right to be able to enjoy the rest of life without constantly being torpedoed by his previous employer,” Blatter Andenmatten said, asking that “he should be granted what he needs on the path to, hopefully, a complete recovery: rest, time and relaxation.”
+“He has earned the right to be able to enjoy the rest of life without constantly being torpedoed by his previous employer,” Blatter Andenmatten said, asking that her father “should be granted what he needs on the path to, hopefully, a complete recovery: rest, time and relaxation.”

 AP Sports Writer James Ellingworth in Düsseldorf, Germany, contributed to this report.